AdrKacz/crispy-parakeet/research-proposal.md

 # Research proposal - The Loops of the Mind

 ## Ideas of titles

-*What is my objective, if any?*
 *How to define conscious algorithm?*
-*Which field can benefit from an application of my research?*
-*How do I measure how much I succeed in my research?*

 1. Implementation of a conscious algorithm using the three Loops of the Mind.